 - Is the title legitimate?

 Check a motorcycle title with the National Motor Vehicle Title Information System (NMVTIS) through one of the Approved NMVTIS Providers (fees range from approximately $3 to $7 per report).
 The NMVTIS is operated and managed by the U.S. Department of Justice.
 Among other reasons, it was created to prevent the introduction or reintroduction of stolen motor vehicles into interstate commerce.
-Any entity that meets the NMVTIS definition of junk yard, salvage yard, or insurance carrier is required to report specific information to NMVTIS and failure to report is punishable by a civil penalty of $1,000 per violation.
-The NMVTIS website states it reports title information on motorcycles, recreational vehicles and most other vehicles.
+Any entity that meets the NMVTIS definition of a junkyard, salvage yard, or insurance carrier is required to report specific information to NMVTIS, and the failure to report is punishable by a civil penalty of $1,000 per violation.
+The NMVTIS website reports title information on motorcycles, recreational vehicles, and most other vehicles.
 For more information, see their FAQ.